MatildaMared/advent-of-code-2024/README.md

 ### Get Started

-- Inside a folder, run `npx ts-node index.ts` to run the main file for that day.
+- Inside a folder, run `npx tsx index.ts` to run the main file for that day.

 ---